Up to 60% off sofas & mattresses — limited‑time deals.

 RV Sofa Selection at a Glance

-• Measure three things first: doorway path, installed footprint, and the “open” envelope (recline and bed conversion).
+• Measure three things first: the carry-in path, the installed footprint, and the full open envelope for reclining or bed conversion.

 Common RV Sofa Buying Mistakes and How to Avoid Them